Unfortunately, a Nissan knock sensor code remains a common occurrence on some of the automakers most popular engines and model automobiles.

 Although 10 different knock sensor codes can set from P0325 through P0334 the most common code you'll find is the P0328.
 The code stands for knock sensor bank one sensor one circuit input high.

 Many would like to ignore this code, but ultimately it can stop you from passing state inspection.
-Besides that, the knock sensor is really an important sensor for getting the maximum fuel economy out of your engine.
+Besides that, the knock sensor is really an important sensor for engine longevity.

 When the sensor malfunctions, two common complaints become a noticeable lack of performance and a major decrease in miles per gallon.
 One of the things that shock me is the far-reaching number of automobiles afflicted with this Nissan knock sensor code.